 Whatever the genre, writers often stick language on a lathe and turn it until it’s smooth and simple.

-Short-short story writer Lydia Davis does this better than most.
+Short-short story writer Lydia Davis (born 15 July 1947) does this better than most.

 105 years old: she wouldn’t be alive today even if she hadn’t died.

 But Davis is anything but pithy.
 Her writing is finely edited and, as we see in Essays one link in a long chain of writers who have pressed and stretched literary genres.
 1

 The traditional literary forms – the novel, the short story, the poem – although they evolve, do not disappear.
 But there is a wealth of less traditional forms that writers have adopted over the decades and centuries, forms that are harder to define and less often encountered, either variation on the more familiar, such as the short-short story, or intergeneric – sitting on a line between poetry and prose, or fable and realistic narrative, or essay and fiction and so on.
 I would like to discuss some of these more eccentric forms, and specifically some of the ones I have read and thought about over the years as my own writing has evolved.